-Are you planning a visit to New York City?
-Our tourist scavenger hunt through the Upper West Side will take you from the Lincoln Center to the American Natural History Museum through Central Park and much more!
+Are you looking for things to do on the Upper West Side?
+Our self-guided walking tour/scavenger hunt will take you from the Lincoln Center to the American Natural History Museum through Central Park and much more!

-You will have to solve challenges at every step to discover your next destination.
-At each step you will learn a little history as well as interesting facts about what surrounds you.
+Solve challenges at every step to discover your next destination and learn new things.
+Learn a little history as well as interesting facts about what surrounds you.
+See the sights.

 The Upper West Side is a residential area, especially wealthy, on the Isle of Manhattan.
 It is located west of Central Park and has a population of nearly 210,000.